ImanFortin/PLSpectrometer-update/README.md

 # spectrometer.py

-this is where the spectrometer class is created which is then imported and loaded in the spectrometer_GUI.py file.
-Here is where the functions that interface directly with the DAQ are written.
-This is where most debugging will likely occur if you wish to change the way the spectrometer behaves this is where you will work.
+this is where the spectrometer class is created which is then imported and loaded in the spectrometer_GUI.py file. it will also store which devices to communicate with

 # additonal comments
 this modular approach can be a bit confusing when looking at the whole picture, however it makes working with pieces of the code much easier and cleaner.
 I have done my best to make it clear, some things that may cause you trouble when first working with this directory or being new to classes.